 After graduation, a short-term experience or internship can help you make connections, gain life skills, and assess your interest in future careers.
 Many Dance students audition for summer intensives and apprenticeships that offer short-term contracts.

 Other students have utilized their transferrable skills to work in education for organizations like Teach for America.
-Talk with your career advisor and use these and other resources to find opportunities that are a good fit with your educational experience and career goals:
+Talk with your career coach and use these and other resources to find opportunities that are a good fit with your educational experience and career goals.

 - American College Dance Association